 Austin is the creator, co-manager, and a primary author of The Incidental Economist.
 He is a health economist with an educational background in physics and engineering.
 After receiving his PhD in statistical and applied mathematics he spent four years at a research and consulting firm conducting policy evaluations for federal health agencies.
-Austin now has appointments with the Department of Psychiatry at Boston University’s School of Medicine, the Department of Health Policy and Management at Boston University’s School of Public Health and Health Care Financing & Economics (HCFE) at the Boston VA Healthcare System, U.S. Department of Veterans Affairs.
-Since 1999, he has studied economic issues pertaining U.S. health care policy with a recent but not exclusive focus on Medicare and the uninsured.
+Austin now has appointments with Health Care Financing & Economics (HCFE) at the Boston VA Healthcare System, U.S. Department of Veterans Affairs, the Department of Psychiatry at Boston University’s School of Medicine, and the Department of Health Policy and Management at Boston University’s School of Public Health.
+He is also an Adjunct Senior Fellow at The Leonard Davis Institute, University of Pennsylvania.
+Since 1999, he has studied economic issues pertaining U.S. health care policy.
 Lately, he has devoted more attention to comparative effectiveness studies based on observational data.

 Austin’s interests include economics and health care, of course, but also politics, personal finance, and the amusements of family life.
 Outside of his principal work duties, he manages his household’s finances, plays the trumpet, is CFO of a small business, and looks after his two children.